 Schottky barrier diode

-A Schottky barrier diode, also known as a hot carrier diode, is a type of semiconductor diode formed by the junction of a semiconductor and a metal.
-The name "Schottky diode" is derived from the German physicist Walter H. Schottky.
-It has a low forward voltage drop and very high switching speed.
-The cat's whisker detector, used in early radio and metal rectifier applications, is considered a prototype of the Schottky diode.
+A Schottky barrier diode, also known as a hot carrier diode, is a semiconductor diode formed by the junction of a semiconductor and a metal.
+The name Schottky diode is derived from the German physicist Walter H. Schottky.
+It features a low forward voltage drop and extremely fast switching operation.
+The cat's whisker detector used in early radio applications and in the early invention of metal rectifiers is said to be the prototype of the Schottky diode.
 When a sufficient forward voltage is applied, current flows in the forward direction.
-While the standard forward voltage of a silicon p-n diode is 600 to 700 mV, that of a Schottky diode ranges from 150 to 450 mV.
+While the standard forward voltage of a silicon p-n diode is 600-700 mV, the forward voltage of a Schottky diode is 150-450 mV.
 The lower forward voltage requirement of the Schottky diode enables faster switching speeds and improved system efficiency.